-The transition to a more sustainable energy system has important employment ramifications in its own right and enhances the socioeconomic resilience of communities around the world.
-Unfettered climate change-in the form of extreme weather, rising global temperatures, changes in rainfall patterns, and spreading disease vectors-will increasingly weaken economic activity and undermine livelihoods by disrupting supply chains, destroying productive assets, displacing people and affecting the health and productivity of workers.
+Beyond security of supply, the transition to a more sustainable energy system has important employment ramifications in its own right, and enhances socio-economic resilience of communities around the world.
+Unfettered climate change in the form of extreme weather, rising global temperatures, changes in rainfall patterns, and spreading disease vectors will increasingly weaken economic activity and undermine livelihoods by disrupting supply chains, destroying productive assets, displacing people, and affecting the health and productivity of workers.

-New employment opportunities develop from adopting renewable energy sources, and a skilled workforce is indispensable to a successful energy transition.
+A skilled workforce is indispensable to a successful energy transition.
 Without well-trained, experienced workers, renewable energy deployment and energy efficiency targets may be missed or the quality of equipment and installations could suffer.
-Workers and communities whose livelihoods rely on fossil fuel-based industries will be displaced and must be offered protection.